 Offers those age 60 and over more flexibility for saving as they approach retirement

 Finally, auto-enrollment and auto-escalation

 Automatic contributions will be required to be at least 3% and may be up to 10% of employee compensation.
-If less than 10%, contribution rates would increase by 1% each year until 10% is reached.
+If less than 10%, contribution rates would increase by 1% each year until at least 10% is reached, but not more than 15%.
 The following would be exempt from both auto-enrollment and auto-escalation: